There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 If you want to watch on your phone or tablet just download the app and if you want to binge watch shows on your desktop just head to www.nowtv.com/ie/ and start streaming.
 You'll also find the app on most smart TVs and viewing platforms.

-Unlike most paid-for streaming services you'll also be subject to ads.
-You can also only view on one screen at a time - though you can choose a 'Boost' membership for an extra €5 a month that allows you to view on more screens.
+Unlike the Amazon and Netflix, you'll be subject to ads.
+You can also only view on one screen at a time — though you can choose a "Boost" membership for an extra €5 a month that allows you to view on more screens.

 Price: €9.99 per month

-Apple currently offers new sign-ups a seven-day free trial, after which the price rises to €9.99 per month.
-However anyone who buys a new iPhone, Mac or iPad will get three months' access for free.
+Apple currently offers new sign-ups a seven-day free trial, after which the price rises to a fairly respectable €9.99 per month.
+However, anyone who buys a new iPhone, Mac or iPad will get three months' access for free.

 A single subscription allows steaming on up to six devices simultaneously, which is pretty generous.